-- General method that can be applied for a variety of shapes. - Idea: We may not have the analytic equation of the shape we are trying to detect, but we can measure a distinct characteristic/property of the shape. - For example, a line has a slope and an intercept. - If the shape has this characteristic/property, then it is highly probable that it is the correct shape.
+- General method that can be applied for a variety of shapes. - Idea: We may not have the analytic equation of the shape we are trying to detect, but we can measure a distinct characteristic/property of the shape. - For example, a line has a slope and an intercept. - If a pixel has this characteristic/property, then it is highly probable that it belongs to the shape we are looking for.